Wales No. 8 Taulupe Faletau Ruled Out Of World Cup - UrduPoint

 Wales No. 8 Taulupe Faletau Ruled Out Of World Cup

-The Bath player, who has won 72 caps for Wales and has played in four Tests for the British and Irish Lions, will need surgery.
+The Bath back-rower, who has won 72 caps for Wales and has played in four Tests for the British and Irish Lions, will need surgery.

 "Taulupe Faletau has been ruled out of Rugby World Cup contention due to a clavicle injury," the WRU said in a statement on its website.